fuse-box/fuse-box/docs/builtin-plugins.md

 ### Grouping files

 You can group many css files into a single file.
+Imports of any individual file will be converted into imports of the grouped file.

 ```js
 plugins : [